Bhupesh-V/til/meta/creative-writing.md

 #### Character Struggle (Arc)

-Making the protagonost suffer by having them evaluate:
+Making the protagonist suffer by having them evaluate:

 1. Interpretation - Is your view of the world really true?
 2. Behaviour - What happens when your your old tricks no longer work?
 3. Boundary - What will you do when the only way forward is to dis-regard your morals & principles?

+Conflict can be built by showcasing what the character is running away from (loneliness, cowardice) and then finding what discomfort is keeping them from growing up.

 ## Formats